This post may contain affiliate links. Full disclosures here.

 Pumping can be weird and hard

-To serve your pumping needs properly, it is my duty to present to you the best resources for new moms who are hopeful, but also a little anxious about their breastfeeding journey.
+To serve your pumping needs properly, it is my duty to present to you the best resources for new moms who are hopeful, but also a little anxious about their breastfeeding and pumping journey.

-If you are feeling like you could use a little extra confidence in the breastfeeding arena, go here to see how these recommended resources can help you.
+If you are feeling like you could use a little extra confidence in the breast pumping arena, go here to see how this recommended online course by Milkology could help you.

 I hope you thought this read was entertaining and informative all at the same time.

-I want to turn your attention one more time to some resources I recommend for all new moms hoping to have painless and successful breast pumping experience, master their milk milk supply and accomplish their pumping goals.
+I want to turn your attention one more time to a resource I recommend for all new moms hoping to have a painless and successful breast pumping experience, master their milk milk supply and accomplish their pumping goals.

 Pin for later or share!